Mutual Fund Accountants and Auditors

 Outlook

-Employment for accountants and auditors who work with funds, trusts, and other financial vehicles will grow about as fast as the average for all careers through 2028, according to the U.S. Department of Labor.
-It reports that “stricter laws and regulations, particularly in the financial sector, will likely increase the demand for accounting services as organizations seek to comply with new stan...
+Employment for accountants and auditors who work for companies that manage funds, trusts, and other financial vehicles will grow much faster than the average for all careers through 2033, according to the U.S. Department of Labor (DOL).
+It reports that “a growing economy and a complex tax and regulatory environment are expected to drive strong demand for accountants and auditors.”
+The increase ...